merchise/xotl.ql/docs/source/core.rst

    their documentation.

-Queries are allowed to use `~xotl.ql.corethis`:obj: as much as they need to.
+Queries are allowed to use `~xotl.ql.core.this`:obj: as much as they need to.
 Nevertheless each apparition of ``this`` in a query is considered totally independent of the others::

    pairs = ((boy, toy)
             for boy in this
 	    for toy in this
-	    if isinstance(husband, Person)
+	    if isinstance(boy, Person)
 	    if boy.likes(toy))

 In the previous query neither `boy` nor `toy` are automatically related by